 Living with spinal cord injury

 A spinal cord injury can affect your life in so many ways.
-Activities and routines that used to be straightforward can suddenly seem insurmountable.
+Activities and routines that used to be straightforward can suddenly seem impossible.
 But we believe with the right knowledge and support, people with a spinal cord injury can still live life to the full.

 Here you can read the stories of other people who are living with spinal cord injury talking about their experiences and how they adapted to their new situation.

 Jackie had a spinal stroke in 2012.
 As she had an incomplete injury and was still able to walk, she was discharged from her local hospital and never had the opportunity to go to a spinal centre.
 The lack of specialist rehabilitation left Jackie without the knowledge, skills and confidence to live independently.
 Jackie said, ‘I’m one of those people who slipped through the net.’
 She wanted to return to work but had to take a leave of absence because she lacked the knowledge to use a wheelchair and walking caused her extreme pain and fatigue.
 This left her stuck at home and feeling isolated.

 Jackie eventually discovered Back Up and since attending our City Skills course her life has transformed.
 She can now get out and about in her wheelchair, and she soon hopes to go back to work part time.
 She has even challenged herself by going to public places like shopping centres that she wouldn’t have contemplated visiting in her wheelchair before.